Roshan1917/FlowiseChatEmbed/README.md

 # Format: [identifier]=[chatflowId],[allowedDomain1],[allowedDomain2],...
 #
 # identifier: Any name you choose (e.g., agent1, support, salesbot)
-# chatflowId: The UUID of your Flowise chatflow
+# chatflowId: The UUID of your AI Studio chatflow
 # allowedDomains: Comma-separated list of domains where this chat can be embedded
 #
 # Examples: